nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 This is the [logical Id](http://hl7.org/fhir/STU3/resource.html#id) of the resource which is assigned by the server responsible for storing it.
 The logical identity is unique within the space of all resources of the same type on the same server, is case sensitive and can be up to 64 characters long.

-Once assigned, the identity SHALL never change. `logical Ids` are always opaque, and external systems need not and should not attempt to determine their internal structure.
+Once assigned, the identity SHALL never change; `logical Ids` are always opaque, and external systems need not and should not attempt to determine their internal structure.

 {% include important.html content="As stated above and in the FHIR&reg; standard, `logical Ids` are opaque and other systems should not attempt to determine their structure (or rely on this structure for performing interactions).
 Furthermore, as they are assigned by each server responsible for storing a resource they are usually implementation specific.
 For example, NoSQL document stores typically preferring a GUID key (for example, 0b28be67-dfce-4bb3-a6df-0d0c7b5ab4) while a relational database stores typically preferring a integer key (for example, 2345)." %}